Kentico provides a set of smart search web parts that you can use to build a search interface on the pages of your website.

 The following properties are the most important for setting up the smart search:

-Determines which indexes the search uses.
+Determines which index the search uses.
 You can select multiple search indexes.

 Name of the transformation that displays the search results.